DFIR-Hawk/windows-dfir-toolkit/README.md

 - All scripts are read-only
 - No registry modification, file deletion, or process termination
 - Safe to execute during live incident response

+## Artifact Handling & Scope

+- This toolkit focuses on **forensic-safe artifact collection** during live incident response.
+- Artifacts such as **Prefetch files** are collected intact and are intended to be **parsed offline** using dedicated forensic tools.
+- Live parsing on compromised hosts is intentionally avoided to preserve evidence integrity.

 MITRE ATT&CK Coverage:
 The toolkit covers multiple MITRE ATT&CK techniques including: